Random curves on surfaces induced from the Laplacian determinant: Scaling limits for graphs on surfaces

-in the sense of weak convergence. \end{corollary} \begin{proof} It suffices to show the convergence of this sequence of measures on finite intersections of balls in $\Omega$ of small radius because this is a determining class for $\B$.
+\begin{proof} It suffices to show the convergence of this sequence of measures on finite intersections of balls in $\Omega$ of small radius because this is a determining class for $\B$.
 For any curve $\gamma$, there is a small radius $r>0$ such that its tubular $r$-neighborhood retracts onto $\gamma$.
 Any curve in this $r$-neighborhood and winding once around is isotopic to $\gamma$.
-On any such neighborhood the density $\prod_{\gamma\subset L}\left(2-\omega_\gamma-\omega_\gamma^{-1}\right)$ is constant, hence the convergence follows by Theorem~\ref{incompressible}. \end{proof}
+On any such neighborhood the density $\prod_{\gamma\subset L}\left(2-\omega_\gamma-\omega_\gamma^{-1}\right)$ is constant, hence the convergence follows by Theorem~\ref{noncontractible}. \end{proof}